LawlietDN/TPA/README.md

 ### Offline Replay (No API Key Required)

 TPA supports deterministic recording and replaying of data streams.
-This allows for offline debugging and analysis of specific incidents.
+So it could also be used for offline debugging and analysis of specific incidents.

 You **do not need an MTA API key** to see TPA in action.
 If you just want to try it without configuring anything, a **pre-recorded session** has been provided.
 You can replay this data using the `--replay` command: